mateuscgoncalves/minitalk/README.md

 The objective of this project is create two executables: client and server.

-Server should be executed without arguments and print his pid.
+Server should be executed without arguments and print his own pid.

 Client should be executed with the server pid as first parameter and a message as second parameter.